ritwikraj16/ai-mcp/insurance_claim/README.md

 Where:
 - `data/` contains files to insert into [cloudllama](#project-set-up-cloudllama).
 - `venv/` contains the virtual environment.
+- `src/` contains all the Python modules to import into the main file which is called `app.py`.
-- `app.py` is the Python file containing all the logic.
+- `app.py` is the main Python file of the project.
 - `requirements.txt` is the file coitaining the requirements to install.
-- `.env` is the file cointaining the values of the environment variables with the values of your API keys.
+- `.env` is the file cointaining the the environment variables with the values of your API keys.

 You can create the venv/ virtual environment directory like so:
 ```plaintext